-- (a) A person ("trading right holder") holds a trading right, in respect of a Market Generator's generator capacity, if it has dispatch control over all or a portion of that generator capacity. - (b) For the purposes of paragraph (a), dispatch control means the ability to control the making of dispatch offers under Chapter 3 in relation to all or a portion of a Market Generator's generator capacity, as determined in the MLO Guidelines - (c) If two or more trading right holders hold trading rights in relation to the same Market Generator's generator capacity, then the quantity of each trading right is determined: - (1) in proportion to the degree of dispatch control held by the relevant trading right holder; - (2) such that the aggregate trading rights held by each trading right holder must be equal to the generator capacity of the relevant Market Generator; and - (3) in accordance with the MLO Guidelines. - (d) If the AER is not satisfied that the information provided by a Market Generator under clause 4A.G.13 relating to the identity of its trading right holders, or the trading rights held by each of its trading right holders, is consistent with the dispatch control arrangements applicable to that Market Generator's generator capacity, then the AER may, in accordance with the MLO Guidelines, make its own determination of: - (1) the identity of each Market Generator's trading right holder; and - (2) the trading rights held by that trading right holder.
+- (a) A person ("trading right holder") holds a trading right, in respect of a Market Generator's or Integrated Resource Provider's production capacity, if it has dispatch control over all or a portion of that production capacity. - (b) For the purposes of paragraph (a), dispatch control means the ability to control the making of dispatch bids under Chapter 3 in relation to all or a portion of a Market Generator's or Integrated Resource Provider's production capacity, as determined in the MLO Guidelines. - (c) If two or more trading right holders hold trading rights in relation to the same Market Generator's or Integrated Resource Provider's production capacity, then the quantity of each trading right is determined: - (1) in proportion to the degree of dispatch control held by the relevant trading right holder; - (2) such that the aggregate trading rights held by each trading right holder must be equal to the production capacity of the relevant Market Generator or Integrated Resource Provider; and - (3) in accordance with the MLO Guidelines. - (d) If the AER is not satisfied that the information provided by a Market Generator or Integrated Resource Provider under clause 4A.G.13 relating to the identity of its trading right holders, or the trading rights held by each of its trading right holders, is consistent with the dispatch control arrangements applicable to that Market Generator's or Integrated Resource Provider's production capacity, then the AER may, in accordance with the MLO Guidelines, make its own determination of: - (1) the identity of each Market Generator's or Integrated Resource Provider's trading right holder; and - (2) the trading rights held by that trading right holder.